facg3/Promises-and-Fetch/README.md

 A descritpive explaination for the options is found [here](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request)

 ## fetch error handling
-responses in fetch have a property ```js ok ``` that describe the state of the response, wheather if it was successful or not.
+responses in fetch have a property ```ok ``` that describe the state of the response, wheather if it was successful or not.

 ### Syntax eg.
 ```js